-- (3) Channelization or other substantial alteration of rivers or streams shall be limited to that necessary for the following: - (A) Essential public service projects, where no other feasible construction method or alternative project location exists; and - (B) Flood control projects, where no other feasible method for protecting existing public or private development exists and where such protection is necessary for public safety. - (C) Projects where the primary function is the improvement of fish and wildlife habitat.
+(3) Channelization or other substantial alteration of rivers or streams shall be limited to that necessary for the following:

+(A) Essential public service projects, where no other feasible construction method or alternative project location exists; and(B) Flood control projects, where no other feasible method for protecting existing public or private development exists and where such protection is necessary for public safety.(C) Projects where the primary function is the improvement of fish and wildlife habitat.

-- (5) Development that involves channelization or other substantial alteration of rivers or streams is subject to the following requirements. - (A) All requirements and relevant recommendations of hydrological studies for the watershed of the affected stream, as approved by the City Engineer, shall be incorporated into the project design and mitigation measures.
+(5) Development that involves channelization or other substantial alteration of rivers or streams is subject to the following requirements.

+(A) All requirements and relevant recommendations of hydrological studies for the watershed of the affected stream, as approved by the City Engineer, shall be incorporated into the project design and mitigation measures.
 These requirements include erosional characteristics, flow velocities, volume, sediment transport, and maintenance of hydrology.

-Attachment A San Diego Storm Water System Maintenance Program Page 4

-- (B) The channel shall be designed to ensure that the following occur: - (i) Stream scour is minimized; - (ii) Erosion protection is provided; - (iii) Water flow velocities are maintained as specified by the City Engineer; - (iv) There are neither significant increases nor contributions to downstream bank erosion and sedimentation of sensitive biological resources; acceptable techniques to control stream sediment include planting riparian vegetation in and near the stream and detention or retention basins; - (v) Wildlife habitat and corridors are maintained; - (vi) Resource management criteria are implemented consistent with applicable land use plans; and - (vii) Groundwater recharge capability is maintained or improved. - (C) Channels that accommodate a base flood shall do so without increasing the water surface elevation more than one foot at any point from the level of a nonconfined base flood in the natural undeveloped floodplain.
-Channels may accommodate less than a base flood (low-flow channels), but shall be designed and constructed in accordance with FEMA regulations. - (D) All artificial channels shall consist of natural bottoms and sides and shall be designed and sized to accommodate existing and proposed riparian vegetation and other natural or proposed constraints.
-Where maintenance is proposed or required to keep vegetation at existing levels compatible with the design capacity of the channel, a responsible party shall be identified and a maintenance and monitoring process shall be established to the satisfaction of the City Engineer. - (6) Development shall not significantly adversely affect existing sensitive biological resources on-site or off-site.
+(iii) Water flow velocities are maintained as specified by the City Engineer;

+(iv) There are neither significant increases nor contributions to downstream bank erosion and sedimentation of sensitive biological resources; acceptable techniques to control stream sediment include planting riparian vegetation in and near the stream and detention or retention basins;

+(v) Wildlife habitat and corridors are maintained; (vi) Resource management criteria are implemented consistent with applicable land use plans; and (vii) Groundwater recharge capability is maintained or improved.

+(C) Channels that accommodate a base flood shall do so without increasing the water surface elevation more than one foot at any point from the level of a nonconfined base flood in the natural undeveloped floodplain.
+Channels may accommodate less than a base flood (low-flow channels), but shall be designed and constructed in accordance with FEMA regulations.

+(D) All artificial channels shall consist of natural bottoms and sides and shall be designed and sized to accommodate existing and proposed riparian vegetation and other natural or proposed constraints.
+Where maintenance is proposed or required to keep vegetation at existing levels compatible with the design capacity of the channel, a responsible party shall be identified and a maintenance and monitoring process shall be established to the satisfaction of the City Engineer.

+(6) Development shall not significantly adversely affect existing sensitive biological resources on-site or off-site.